balmli/no.almli.thermostat/README.md

 # Thermostat

-A virtual thermostat that gets the temperature from a temperature sensor to turn on / off heaters in the same zone.
+Add this virtual thermostat to a zone with a temperature sensor and it will turn on / off heaters in the same zone.

+The thermostat has modes (Heating, Energy Saving, Cooling and Off), and separate setpoint temperatures for the different modes.

 ## Flow cards